pragma-/Plang/doc/README.md

 #### if/then/else
     IfExpression ::= "if" Expression "then" Expression "else" Expression

-The `if` expression expects a condition expression followed by the `then` keyword and then either a single expression or a group of expressions enclosed in braces.
-This must then be followed by the `else` keyword and another single expression or group of expressions enclosed in braces.
+If the expression after `if` is [truthy](#truthiness) then the expression after `then` will be evaluated otherwise the expression after `else` will be evaluated.

-If the condition is [truthy](#truthiness) then the expressions(s) in the `then` branch are evaluated, otherwise the expression(s) of the `else` branch are evaluated.
-The value of the `if` expression is the value of the final expression of the branch that was evaluated.
+The value of the `if` expression is the value of the expression of the branch that was evaluated.

     > if true then 1 else 2
      1